lea-medeiros/cutoffvalue/README.md

 # cutoffvalue

-Cutoffvalue is a simple R package that implements an updated version of the method first developed and used in Medeiros et al. (2018).
+`cutoffvalue` is a simple R package that implements an updated version of the method first developed and used in Medeiros et al. (2018)^[Medeiros LR, Galbreath PF, Knudsen CM, Stockton CA, Koch IJ, Bosch WJ, Narum SR, Nagler JJ, Pierce AL (2018) Plasma 11-Ketotestosterone in Individual Age-1 Spring Chinook Salmon Males Accurately Predicts Age-2 Maturation Status.
+Transactions of the American Fisheries Society 147 (6):1042-1051. doi:10.1002/tafs.10097].
 It can be used to determine an objective cutoff value between a significantly bimodal distribution of log-transformed data and plot a representative graph of the results.

+The overall goals of this package are to (1) determine a cutoff value between the upper and lower modes of the dataset and (2) produce a nice graph of the results that includes a histogram of the data, the two models fit to the upper and lower modes, and a line depicting the cutoff value.
+The functions are written to be run independently, so that only two functions need to be run to get the necessary information:

+- modes() <- Determines modality of the dataset, which is an assumption for the remaining functions
+- cutoffplot() <- Determines the cutoff value and produces a nice graph of the results

+The functions in this package are written to utilize the example data set (an internal dataset object identified by "rawdata") and will use it by default if a dataset is not provided.
+Below are the instructions on how to install the `cutoffvalue` package, setup the R Studio environment, and suggestions on how to import your dataset.
+Please see the vignette for more information about each function.

 ## Installation